fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 # Now once again we have to prep design so as to update variables
 prep -design picorv32a -tag 24-03_10-03 -overwrite

-# Adiitional commands to include newly added lef to openlane flow
+# Addiitional commands to include newly added lef to openlane flow merged.lef
 set lefs [glob $::env(DESIGN_DIR)/src/*.lef] add_lefs -src $lefs